egy1st/zerobytes-mkdocs/docs/dc/data-entry-validator/index.md

 To include DC.DataEntryValidator in your project

 1. From Project menu select add reference
 1. Push Browse button to locate your DC\_DataEntryValidator10.DLL file which by default located in [c:\windows\system32](file:///c:/windows/system32) , now the specific DLL included in your references

-# **Deploying DC.DataEntryValidator Applications -----**
+# **Deploying DC.DataEntryValidator Applications**
-The only file needs to be distributed with DC.DataEntryValidator COM applications is DC\_DataEntryValidator10.dll
+The only file needs to be distributed withDC.DataEntryValidator COM applications is DC\_DataEntryValidator10.dll

 this file should be copied to the WinSystem directory which by default is C:\Windows\System32
 # **InitForm**
-# -----

 Prepare form to know every thing about the form and its controls . so it must be the first assignment in your code . an errors may occurs if you do not
 # **syntax:**
 Function InitForm(ByRef dm\_Form As System.Windows.Forms.Form)

 dm\_Form is a reference to your form which passed as 'Me' keyword